jianyicheng/iiProver/README.md

 make shell
 ```

+Let's take `examples/top` for example.
 To prove a given II works for a loop, run `iiprover`:
 ```shell
 cd examples/top
 iiprover top